shirocodeKidboy/Cuboid-Animation-Website/README.md

 ### Warning

-If you are going to mdify this app to your liking, then please make sure you have a good knowledge of HTML and CSS.
+If you are going to modify this app to your liking, then please make sure you have a good knowledge of HTML and CSS.
 If you don't, then I am not responsible for this!

 ---